whustedt/calendarium/README.md

 - **Batch Import**
   - **POST** `/batch-import`
-  - Imports a batch of entries from a JSON file.
+  - Imports a batch of entries from a JSON file. *Note: This endpoint now also processes quotes.*

 - **Update Serial Entries**
   - **POST** `/update-serial-entries`